 It is also the location of the Independence monument which commemorates the formation of the Republic of Turkey.

-However, some locals say that there is nothing special here, but if you are a tourist this is definitely one of the free things to do in Istanbul.
+However, some locals say that there is nothing special here, but if you are a tourist, visiting the Taksim square is one of the things to do in Istanbul for free.

-6. Get a glimpse of the Maiden’s tower.
+8. Get a glimpse of the Maiden’s Tower

 Some legends say that it was constructed on a directive of an emperor who received a prophecy from an oracle that his beloved daughter would be bitten by a poisonous snake on her 18th birthday.
-The princess was taken to the tower and was only visited by her father.
+So the princess was taken to the tower and was only visited by her father.

 But unfortunately on her 18th birthday when her father visited with a basket of fruits, a snake which had been hiding in the basket bit her and she died.

-There are other stories surrounding the maiden’s tower which you can read here.
+There are many other stories surrounding the maiden’s tower which you can read from here.

 If you feel compelled to enter this tower, it costs 20 TL.
 The tower has a restaurant on the first floor and a cafe at the top which gives amazing views of Istanbul.

-7. Take a self-guided tour through the city of Istanbul.
+9. Take a self-guided tour through the city of Istanbul

-Located in the heart of Istanbul in the district of Besiskas is this beautiful park, one of the largest in Istanbul.
+Located in the heart of Istanbul in the district of Besiktas is this beautiful park, one of the largest in Istanbul.